RenderKit/openvkl/doc/api.md

 Open VKL currently supports structured volumes on regular and spherical grids;
 unstructured volumes with tetrahedral, wedge, pyramid, and hexaderal primitive types; adaptive mesh refinement (AMR) volumes; sparse VDB volumes; and particle volumes.
-These volumes are created with `vklNewVolume` with the appropriate type string.
+Volumes are created with `vklNewVolume` with a device and appropriate type string:

+    VKLVolume vklNewVolume(VKLDevice device, const char *type);

 In addition to the usual `vklSet...()` and `vklCommit()` APIs, the volume bounding box can be queried: